-The Visual Framework 2.0 is an open source project meant for the wider life science community, so we aim to be transparent about which components are canonized, what isn't and why decisions are made.
+As an open source project meant for the wider life science community, we are transparent about which components are canonized, what isn't and why decisions are made.

 With this wide remit, the VF needs to be disciplined and flexible — empathy, consideration and consultation are key to our governance approach.